Srinithi220599/ci-cd-job-tracker/README.md

 # GitHub Workflow Analytics Platform

-## Project Overview
+## Overview

-This project is a containerized CI/CD monitoring application that collects GitHub Actions workflow execution details, stores them in PostgreSQL, and displays them through a Flask web application.

-The project is completely Dockerized and uses GitHub Actions to automatically build and test the application.
+I built a Dockerized GitHub Workflow Analytics Platform using **Flask**, **PostgreSQL**, **Docker Compose**, and **GitHub Actions**.

+The application integrates with the **GitHub REST API** to fetch GitHub Actions workflow execution details.
+The `/sync` endpoint synchronizes workflow runs into PostgreSQL while preventing duplicate entries using the GitHub **Run ID** as the unique identifier.
+Workflow execution duration is calculated using the workflow start and end timestamps and stored in the database.

+The `/workflows` endpoint retrieves workflow history from PostgreSQL and displays it as an HTML dashboard with color-coded workflow statuses.
+The application is fully containerized using Docker Compose and its CI pipeline is automated using GitHub Actions running on a self-hosted runner.

 ---

+# Project Overview

+This project is a containerized CI/CD monitoring application that fetches GitHub Actions workflow execution details, stores them in PostgreSQL, and displays them through a Flask dashboard.

+---

-## Technologies Used
+# Technologies Used

 - Python
 - Flask